-Find out how Antonio Astolfi experience as an intern at CER has fed into his new role in the Schuman Traineeship programme at the European Parliament.
+Find out in this interview made by David Gazsi (King's College London - QMUL) how Antonio Astolfi (QMUL) experience as an intern at CER has fed into his new role in the Schuman Traineeship programme at the European Parliament.

-Dr Stijn van Kessel shares with us his insights into the results and the role that far-right parties will play in the new European Parliament in 2019-2024.
+Dr Stijn van Kessel (QMUL) shares with David Gazsi (King's College London - QMUL) his insights into the results and the role that far-right parties will play in the new European Parliament in 2019-2024.

 15 November 2018